planetarysoftware/ISIS_TC/README.md

-In the case of adopting existing projects, once the TSC has decided that adoption appropriate, it should seek agreement from the ASC Management Team for such adoption as it impacts on the scope of technical activities of the Foundation.
+In the case of adopting existing projects, once the TSC has decided that adoption appropriate, it should seek agreement from the ASC Management Team for such adoption as it impacts on the scope of technical activities.

 If the ASC Management Team wishes to adopt an existing project, it must seek agreement from the TSC that such adoption is appropriate and that any